ja-guzzle/docs/docs/How to guides/Administration/Environment config/Repository database.md

 </table>

-4. Click on **Validate **to validate the connection details of the repository database.
-Its strongly recommended to validate the connection details else it may impact the Guzzle instance
+4. Click on **Validate** to validate the connection details of the repository database.
+Its strongly recommended to validate the connection details else it may impact your Guzzle environment to work properly

-5. Click on **Update **to update the repository database details.
-Guzzle initialize the above database with required tables for Guzzle app if they are ont present
+5. Once succesfully validated, you Click on **Update** to update the repository database details.
+Guzzle initializes  above database with required tables for Guzzle app if these are not present

 ## Steps to Initialize Guzzle Repository database